Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

     </assistant:output>
 </example>

-Student Input: Did you see the raven this morning?
-They were looking at our garden.
+Student Input: Did you see the the latest episode of Mr. beast Games?
+The greed is starting to take over.